mongodb/docs/source/reference/commands.rst

    options, as a sub-document that specifies the following:

    :field query: A query object.
 This statement might resemble the
-                  :term:`document` passed to :func:`find()`, and
+                  :term:`document` passed to :func:`db.collection.find()`, and
                   should return *one* document from the database.

-   :field optional sort: If the query selects multiple documents, the
+   :field sort: Optional.
+If the query selects multiple documents, the
                 first document given by this sort clause will be the one modified.

    :field remove: When ``true``, :dbcommand:`findAndModify` removes
                   the selected document.